bhardwajNihal/docker-intro/README.md

 # CORE CONCEPTS
 - --------------------------------------------------

-- ✅ IMAGE: A blueprint (like a recipe) of your application/environment.
+- ✅ IMAGE: A Docker image is a lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.

 - ✅ CONTAINER: A running instance of an image.
 - ✅ DOCKERFILE: A text file with instructions to build your image.
 - ✅ VOLUME: A way to persist data on the host machine.